This page provides brief definitions and links to more information of terms that are used in the Cloud Endpoints documentation.

 - API key

 - A code passed in by a client application when it calls an API.
-API keys identify the application or the Cloud project making the call to the API.
-See Why and When to use API Keys for more information on using an API key with your Cloud Endpoints API.
+API keys identify the application or the Google Cloud project making the call to the API.
+See Why and when to use API keys for more information on using an API key with your Endpoints API.

 - A service that lets you define how users authenticate to applications.
 See Auth0 for more information.

 - Endpoints Frameworks for the App Engine standard environment consists of tools, libraries, and capabilities that let you generate APIs and client libraries from an App Engine application.
 See About Endpoints Frameworks for more information.